NeoSahadeo/MusicRank/docs/api/supabase.md

 This is the API for Supabase interactions, such as read/write/delete/put/update/patch

-The user must be authenticated before querying the endpoints otherwise the will return an empty array.
+The user must be authenticated before querying the endpoints otherwise it will return an empty array.